zhanghengdev/MutualGuide/README.md

 **Remarks:**

-- The inference Frame-Per-Second is measured by Pytorch 1.2.0 framework on a Tesla V100 GPU, the post-processing time (nms) time is not included.
+- The inference Frame-Per-Second is measured by Pytorch 1.2.0 framework on a Tesla V100 GPU, note that the post-processing time (NMS) time is not included.

 ## Datasets
 First download the VOC and COCO dataset, you may find the sripts in `data/scripts/` helpful.